Complete Guide on 18 Types of Cement with Names & Pictures

 Portland Pozzolana Cement (PPC)

-Portland Pozzolana Cement (PPC) is a blended cement composed of three major ingredients: pozzolanic minerals, gypsum, and clinker.
+Portland Pozzolana Cement (PPC) is a blended cement with three major ingredients: pozzolanic minerals, gypsum, and clinker.

 It is created by heating a mixture of limestone and clay to high temperatures, often between 800 and 1,000 degrees Celsius.
 After heating, the slurry is mixed with gypsum and pozzolanic ingredients to form PPC.